bright/new-www/content/jobs/fullstack-developer-nodejs-react.md

 * board games evenings, Friday yoga and lunch roulette initiative

 This is an opportunity to be part of a great ambitious team and to help us shape the future of software development solutions.
 Take it!

-In case you have any questions, drop a line to jobs@bright.dev.